moliche/goMong/README.md

 # goMong
-simple api with mongoDB and Go
+ api with mongoDB and Go

+#IN PROGRESS